Why Water Is A Universal Solvent

 Water as a Medium for Chemical Reactions

 Beyond its ability to dissolve a wide range of substances, water also serves as an excellent medium for chemical reactions.
-Many chemical reactions, especially those involving ions or polar molecules, occur more readily in aqueous solution than in other solvents.
-This is because water can stabilize the transition states of reactions, lower the activation energy, and facilitate the movement of reactants and products.
+That's why many chemical reactions, especially those involving ions or polar molecules, occur more readily in aqueous solution than in other solvents.
+This is because water can stabilize the transition states of reactions, lower the activation energy, and support the movement of reactants and products.

 Acid-Base Reactions

-Water plays a crucial role in acid-base reactions.
+Water makes a real difference in acid-base reactions.
 It can act as both an acid and a base, accepting or donating protons (H+) in chemical reactions.
 This amphoteric nature of water is essential for the dissociation of acids and bases in aqueous solution.

 HCl + H₂O → H₃O+ + Cl-